Skip to content

 6. Tool choice and prompt hygiene

-One sign that your tool definitions need work: you're using tool_choice={"type": "function", "function": {"name": "specific_tool"}} to force the model to call a particular tool.
+One sign that tool definitions need work: I am using tool_choice={"type": "function", "function": {"name": "specific_tool"}} to force the model to call a particular tool.
 Forced tool choice is a valid escape hatch.
-As a default pattern, it's a smell.
+As a default pattern, it is a smell.

 The category frame